CRLab/physical_ros_controllers/alexa_ros_controller/README.md

 This opens up a ROSBridge connection on (default) localhost port 9090 which then the Javascript file `rosbridge.js` can connect to.

+Then start up ngrok:

+    ngrok http 3000

 Run like so:

     node express_server.js

 This listens for json's sent by Amazon Alexa on localhost port 3000.
-Amazon Alexa json's are forwarded there via ngrok, so make sure that's set up correctly on the Amazon Developer Portal.
+Amazon Alexa json's are forwarded there via ngrok, so make sure that's set up correctly on the Amazon Developer Portal by paste the ngrok https link onto the Alexa Skill "Configuration" page.

-You can feed test data from a ROS machine like so:
+You can feed test data through the `valid_commands` topic and `valid_commands_service` service with:

-    rostopic pub -r .1 /CurrentOptions external_controller_msgs/CurrentOptions '{data: ["next grasp", "back", "select grasp", "test"]}'
+    rosrun ros_physical_controller_manager valid_commands_service.py

 ### API